bolyche/bolyche.github.io/_posts/2023-09-26-Database-groupings.md

 | NewSQL | Similar to Relational but where horizontal scalability is required | CockroachDB, Couchbase | Typically CP (out of CAP), losing availability.
 Less flexible than popular relational dbs |

 <br>
-From the above, it becomes a bit simpler to make some small generalisation.
+From the above, it becomes a bit simpler to really just start asking questions in order to figure out what you might need.
 For example:

 - Do you have absolutely ridiculous amounts of incremental timestamp data to record? -> Yes? -> Maybe a time series db is your friend
-- Do you frequently query the relationship between multiple independent entities? -> Yes? -> Maybe a nice graph DB?
-(Perhaps overlaid over a DB to process large volumes?)
+- Do you frequently query the relationship between multiple independent entities? -> Yes? -> A Graph db may be your friend (Perhaps overlaid over a DB to process large volumes?)
-- Do you not know the structure of your data and need to rapidly prototype, but want to be able to parse and access all the key-values quickly? -> Yes? -> Okay so maybe a document DB?
+- Do you not know the structure of your data and need to rapidly prototype, but want to be able to parse and access all the key-values quickly? -> Yes? -> Potentially a document DB
 - Have you scaled past your PostgreSQL instance and desperately need horizontal scaling? -> Yes? -> Migrating to NewSQL might not be too bad
-- Do you need something to keep your web data for eCommerce basket flows? -> Yes? -> A beautiful key-value db for you then good Sir
+- Do you need something to keep your web data for eCommerce basket flows? -> Yes? -> Key-value might suit well
-- How about a massive amount of concurrent writes are required for your worldwide shipping management? -> Sounds bad? -> It'll probably be okay with a nice column db
+- How about a massive amount of concurrent writes are required for your worldwide shipping management? -> Sounds bad? -> Column db might be right here

-I joke only a little here, because obviously the solution is not .. well, obvious.
-You'll likely find you need multiple solutions also to meet your business need.
+Ultimately whatever you pick won't necessarily be obvious and may be dictated by things like budget and the existing skillsets of your team.
+However, picking something unsuited for purpose (e.g. collecting trillions of IoT timestampted data points and expecting Redshift to be efficient with it) might in the end cost you lots of money.
+You may also find you want more than one solution in order to meet your business needs.